Good news for snow-seekers: you don’t have to trek halfway across Victoria to find the cold stuff.

 Snowfalls can be generous but at times unpredictable, so always check weather conditions before you set off.
 You can also pop into our Visitor Information Centre - The Waterwheel - on the main street of Warburton to chat with one of our volunteers and pick up some maps.

-Since the closest snow to Melbourne is only an hour away, why not turn your day out in Warburton into a winter wonderland break?
+Why not turn your day out in Warburton into a winter wonderland break?
 Stay overnight, get cosy in a B&B and take the time to slow down and enjoy a true experience of nature in all its finest.
 Warburton is where it all begins, including great childhood memories.